jlsk22/hell0world.github.io/Senior Project 2021/Weekly Updates.md

+## Week 4/27/21:
+- Start compiling and linking all elements to each other to create a consecutive short vid
+- Making animations
+- Recorded more voiceovers

 ## Week 4/20/21:
 - Filmed b-roles, interviews, and footage at WSP and Union Square
 - Changed filming schedule to one day, since the audio was enough from responses